3.2 UVIS Data Calibration Steps

 ).
 Any SCI array pixel value that is greater than the SATURATE

-value will be assigned the appropriate flag value in the DQ array (256).
-This function also checks for SCI array pixel values that have reached the limit of the detector’s 16-bit A-to-D converters, flagging any pixel with a value > 65534 DN with the ‘A-to-D saturation’ DQ value (2048), A-to-D saturated pixels are also flagged as full-well saturated, so their DQ is actually updated (bitwise) by 256+2048.
+using a full two-dimensional image as the threshold (see Section 3.2.7).
+Second, this function checks SCI array pixel values that have reached the limit of the detector’s 16-bit A-to-D converters, flagging any pixel with a value > 65534 DN with the ‘A-to-D saturation’ DQ value of 2048.
+If a pixel is flagged as A-to-D saturated pixels, then they are also flagged as full-well saturated, so their DQ is actually updated (bitwise) to 256+2048.

 DQICORR

-combines the DQ flags from preprocessing, BPIXTAB, SNKCFILE
+combines the DQ flags from preprocessing, BPIXTAB

 , and saturation tests into a single result for the particular observation.
 These values are combined using a bit-wise logical OR operation for each pixel.
 Thus, if a single pixel is affected by two DQ flags, those flag values will be added in the final DQ array.
-This array then becomes a mask of all pixels that had some problem coming into the calibrations, so that the calibration processing steps can ignore bad pixels during processing.
+This array then becomes a mask of all pixels that had some problem coming into the calibrations, so that the calibration processing steps can ignore masked pixels during processing.
 The BPIXTAB

 3.2.4 Correct for Analog-to-Digital Conversion Errors